AbdurRahim92/data-engineering-portfolio/project1-gadget-sales-data-pipeline-projection/README.md

 ## Pipeline Workflow

 1. **Data Ingestion**: Sales transactions are captured in a DynamoDB table.
 DynamoDB Streams track changes in real-time.
-2. **Stream Processing**: Changes in the DynamoDB table trigger DynamoDB Streams, which then push the data into Amazon Kinesis Data Streams for real-time processing.
+2. **Stream Processing**: Changes in the DynamoDB table trigger DynamoDB Streams, which then push the data into Amazon Kinesis Data Streams.
+Kinesis Stream acts as a medium to move the data from source to target.
+For this case is Kinesis Firehose
 3. **Data Transformation**: AWS Lambda functions consume data from Kinesis Data Firehorse, apply necessary transformations, and send back the processed data to Amazon Kinesis Data Firehose.
 4. **Data Storage**: Amazon Kinesis Data Firehose delivers the transformed data to an Amazon S3 bucket for persistent storage.
 5. **Metadata Management**: AWS Glue Catalog continuously catalogs the data stored in S3, maintaining up-to-date schema and metadata information.